tarikbulbul/EasyShop/README.md

 **Chakra UI:** A UI kit used for user interface design.

+**Tailwind CSS:** A CSS framework and design system used to improve the style and design of web applications.

 **Axios:** A library used for making HTTP requests.

 **React Icons:** A library used for icons.